 Physical Description

-The body of a Burmese rock python is longer and thinner than the anaconda's.
+The body of a Burmese python can get long and stout over time.
 Because the body is long, the organs are also long.
-Snakes usually have only one lung, but the python has two, one of which is considerably smaller than the other.
+Snakes usually have only one lung, but the Burmese python has two, one of which is a vestigial lung that is considerably smaller than the other and is not fully functional.
 Basic body color can be pale tan, yellowish-brown or gray.
-They have large, reddish blotches outlined in cream or gold.
+They have large dark brown or olive blotches outlined in cream or gold.

 Pythons are constrictors, so they don't have fangs.
-They do have back curving teeth that grab the prey and don't allow escape.
+However, they do have many back-curving teeth that grab and hold the prey and don't allow escape.

 Size

-The Burmese python is the largest subspecies of the Indian python and one of the six largest snakes in the world.
-Lengths of over 15 feet (4.6 meters) are common, and they may exceed 22 feet (6.7 meters) in human care, however the average is about 16 feet (4.9 meters) in length.
-Females are the larger of the two sexes and often have different coloration and a smaller head relative to the body.
+The Burmese python is one of the six largest snakes in the world.
+Lengths of over 15 feet (4.6 meters) are common, and unverified sources claim the species can exceed 20 feet; however, the average is between 10-16 feet (3-4.9 meters) in length.
+Females tend to be the larger of the two sexes.

 Native Habitat

-Burmese pythons are found in southern China, Burma, Indochina, Thailand and the Malay Archipelago.
-Burmese pythons live in rainforests near streams, although they survive in a variety of habitats, such as grasslands, swamps, marshes and rocky foothills.
-Populations depend upon a permanent source of water.
+Burmese pythons are found in parts of southern China, Myanmar, Laos, Vietnam, Cambodia, Malaysia, Thailand and parts of Indonesia.
+Burmese pythons live in rainforests and are often associated with water or wetlands, although they survive in a variety of habitats, such as grasslands, swamps, marshes and rocky foothills.

 Lifespan

-Burmese pythons live about 30 years in the wild.
+Burmese pythons typically live about 20-25 years in human care.
+The lifespan in the wild is unknown.

 Food/Eating Habits